Olive Davis Restoration

 Over the years, the South Auckland Forest & Bird branch members have worked to give the house a proper storybook setting: a forest of puriri, totara and nikau palms.
 The picturesque reserve is well pest managed with continual replanting programmes showing positive results.
 There are plans of looking into setting up a nursery at some point for growing specific plants, for both the Olive Davis reserve and other areas the branch cares for.

 The 15ha Ngaheretuku Reserve (meaning “Bush Gift”) in Twilight Road, Clevedon was gifted by Hugh Alexander in 1949.

 The branch has completed a massive clean up of the Ngaheretuku reserve in Clevedon.
 This reserve is set on a steep tract of land that contains significant strands of secondary growth, such as kauri, kahikatea, totara, rimu, taraire, puriri and tanekaha.
-It also has one of the largest kahikatea in the Auckland region.

 Unfortunately it had become a ‘dumping ground’ for rubbish including old fridges, televisions and furniture.
 This is very harmful to the wildlife that are commonly found in the reserve, such as tui, kereru, North Island fantail, silvereye and grey warbler.

 The commitment of staff and volunteers has helped in restoring the reserve back into its natural state.
 Weed and pest control are part of a continuing maintenance programme that members can participate in.

 In addition to the above projects the South Auckland Branch has taken a major role in several revegetation projects: